kclejeune/SouthwestBot/README.md

 # Southwest Airlines Check in Bot

+## WARNING: CURRENTLY BROKEN
+I’m in the process of issuing an update to get past a confirmation page.
+Do not use this script in the meantime.

 ## Introduction

 If you're reading this, you and I both know Southwest has a horrible check in process.
 If you want any hope of getting a decent seat, so help you God, you'd better hit that button exactly at the 24h mark.
 Natrually, the only solution is to embrace our robot overlords and their ever-superior clicking abilities.